-- (a) As part of a climate action plan, develop, maintain, and support: - (i) actions to facilitate City and community emissions reductions; and (Revised - Bylaw No. 9855 - December 19, 2022) - (ii) a long-term roadmap for achieving Saskatoon's emissions reductions targets through policy, investments, projects and programs, planning, and education. - (b) Work toward achieving Saskatoon's emissions reduction targets by implementing the solutions and opportunities outlined in the climate action plan and conducting ongoing research, revisions, and reporting of targets and performance.
+- (a) As part of a climate action plan, develop, maintain, and support: - (i) actions that the City will take to facilitate corporate and community emissions reductions; and - (ii) a long-term roadmap for achieving Saskatoon's emissions reductions targets through policy, investments, projects and programs, planning, and education. - (b) Work toward achieving Saskatoon's emissions reduction targets by implementing the solutions and opportunities outlined in the climate action plan and conducting ongoing research, revisions, and reporting of targets and performance.

-- (c) Conduct emissions inventories for both the City and the community on an annual basis.

-(Revised Bylaw No. 9855 December 19, 2022) - (d) Through education, outreach, and engagement provide information to all sectors of the community regarding how they can take action on climate change.
+- (c) Conduct emissions inventories for both the Corporation and the community on an annual basis. - (d) Through education, outreach, and engagement provide information to all sectors of the community regarding how they can take action on climate change.

-E5.2 Adaptation
+5.2 Adaptation